 5) Personalized Delivery - Precision Email

-Personalized delivery, also known as send time personalization, works by profiling each subscriber on an email list based on previous email engagements such as opens and clicks.
-An algorithm weighs the type of interaction, mobile or desktop, click or open etc., and based on this data, the optimized delivery time for each individual can be identified on both and hourly and daily level.
+Personalized delivery is true send time optimization.
+By profiling each subscriber on an email list based on previous email engagements such as opens and clicks, an algorithm weighs the type of interaction, mobile or desktop, click or open etc., and based on this data, the optimized delivery time for each individual can be identified on both and hourly and daily level.

 Many companies have troves of open and click data from years of interactions with customers, both active and dormant and an email personalization system can mine this existing data to build profiles which can then be used by both sales and marketing teams.